Leaders for Equity and Equal Pay Toolkit

 The Leaders for Equity and Equal Pay Toolkit is a free resource to empower small to mid-size employers (any organization with under 400 employees) with the tools to conduct in-house, DIY gender and racial pay equity reviews.

 The Toolkit includes the excel-based Equity Management Tool (EMT) and the companion Pay Equity Playbook.
 We have also included an interactive Compensation Philosophy Worksheet, Pay Equity Plan Template, and Performance Rubric.

 The Leaders for Equity and Equal Pay Program

 Leaders for Equity and Equal Pay was a first of its kind, cohort-based organizational development opportunity for Vermont employers who sought to be on the cutting edge of pay equity.
 The year-long learning experience included eight group meetings and three 1-on-1 sessions with individualized support for data analysis and planning.
 We utilized the cohort model, which fosters peer-to-peer problem solving, group learning, and continued conversation beyond the program.
-Out of this training came the Leaders for Equity and Equal Pay Toolkit—which we trust will serve employers near and far for years to come.
+Out of this training came the Leaders for Equity and Equal Pay Toolkit created by Sadowski Consulting Services in partnership with the Change The Story VT initiative of the Vermont Women's Fund, the Vermont Commission on Women, and Vermont Works for Women to fast-track women's economic well-being in Vermont.
+We trust the Toolkit will serve employers near and far for years to come.

 Toolkit Launch Recording